Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 Instead, let us now assume that the Mach number $M$ can not be measured online and that only $\alpha$ and $n_c - n$ are available for control.
-Hence, we now aim to design a controller that is robust against variations in $M$, but benefits from the fact that we can take measurements of the parameter $\alpha$ that enters \eqref{RS::exa::mis} in a nonlinear fashion.
-This boils down to the synthesis of a robust gain-scheduling controller, which is more general and more challenging than the design of robust controllers as considered in this section.
-However, as emphasized in Remark \ref{RS::rema::extensions} it is fortunately not difficult to extend the dual iteration in order to cope with such a design as well.
-Indeed, the resulting iteration yields after five iterations an upper bound of $\ga^5 = 3.30$ on the optimal closed-loop robust energy gain which is actually not that far away from the bound achieved by the gain-scheduling design.
-Fig. \ref{RS::fig::BodeRGS} illustrates the resulting closed-loop frequency responses for several frozen values of $\Del$ and Fig. \ref{RS::fig::MISRGS} depicts simulations of the nonlinear closed-loop system for several Mach numbers as in \eqref{RS::eq::exa::Machnumbers}.
-In particular, we observe that the tracking behavior degrades which is not surprising as the controller takes fewer measurements into account.
+Hence, we now aim to design a controller that is robust against variations in $M$, but benefits from the measurement of the parameter $\alpha$ that enters \eqref{RS::exa::mis} in a nonlinear fashion.
+This boils down to the synthesis of a robust gain-scheduling controller, which is more general and challenging than the design of robust controllers as considered in this section.
+However, as emphasized in Remark \ref{RS::rema::extensions} and due to the modularity of the LFR framework, it is fortunately not difficult to extend the dual iteration in order to cope with such a problem as well.
+Indeed, after five iterations we reach an upper bound of $\ga^5 = 3.30$ on the optimal closed-loop robust energy gain, which is not far away from the bound achieved by the gain-scheduling design.
+The lower row of Fig.~\ref{RS::fig::BodeGS} illustrates the resulting closed-loop frequency responses for several frozen values of $\Del$ and last two rows of Fig. \ref{RS::fig::MISGS} depicts simulations of the nonlinear closed-loop system for several Mach numbers as in \eqref{RS::eq::exa::Machnumbers}.
+In particular, we observe that the tracking behavior degrades, which is not surprising as the controller takes fewer measurements into account.

-Finally, note that we can of course also view the whole $\Del$, i.e., $|\alpha|$ and $M$, as an uncertainty and design a robust controller based on the dual iteration as discussed in this section.
-For this specific example this even leads after five iterations to an upper bound of $\ga^5 = 3.32$ and an closed-loop behavior that is almost identical to the one corresponding to the previous design.
+Finally, note that we can of course also view both $|\alpha|$ and $M$ as an uncertainty and design a robust controller based on the dual iteration as discussed in this section.
+For this specific example this even leads after five iterations to an upper bound of $\ga^5 = 3.32$ and a closed-loop behavior that is almost identical to the one corresponding to the robust gain-scheduling design.
 Note that this in general not the case as a robust controller utilizes less information than a robust gain-scheduling controller.